bluesky/tiled/docs/source/getting-started/webhooks.md

 server.close()
 ```

+# Extension possibilities

-## Recommended extra: Configure Bluesky and run a scan!
+## Configure Bluesky and run a scan

 Use the following webpage to set up RunEngine and TiledWriter, connecting a Tiled client to the SimpleTiledServer created above: https://blueskyproject.io/bluesky/main/tiled-writer.html

 Once everything is hooked up, running a Bluesky scan will enable viewing all of the events that a scan creates.

+## Calling another application from the Tiled webhook receiver

+The receiver can serve as a filter of raw Tiled output into a call to another external application.
+This can be done, for example, to only trigger the application when a stop document is published, or to respond to start documents.

-## See also
+# See also

 - {doc}`../user-guide/webhooks` — operator reference: server configuration,
   HMAC signing, SSRF protection, managing webhooks via the API